-Can you have a Razor Backed Musk Turtle as a pet?
+Can you have a Razor Back Musk Turtle as a pet?

-Yes, you can absolutely have a Razor Backed Musk Turtle as a pet.
+Yes, you can absolutely have a Razor Back Musk Turtle as a pet.
 However, it is important that you have the appropriate setup to ensure that your turtle has a healthy habitat.

-What sort of tank do you need for a Razor Backed Musk Turtle?
+What sort of tank do you need for a Razor Back Musk Turtle?

 It is best to have at least 10 gallons of water for each inch of your turtle.
 Since they reach adult sizes between 4-6 inches, they are great turtles for 40 gallon tanks and above.

-Aside from pure size, you also want to make sure that the tank is deep enough, since Razor Backed Musk Turtles love to swim up and down.
+Aside from pure size, you also want to make sure that the tank is deep enough, since Razor Back Musk Turtles love to swim up and down.

 What else should you put in your tank?

-Since Razor Backed Musk Turtles are used to living in highly vegetated habitats, I would suggest putting some plants in your tank.
+Since Razorback Musk Turtles are used to living in highly vegetated habitats, I would suggest putting some plants in your tank.
 This will help mimic their natural habitat, and it will give them some places to hide around.

 Since they spend so much time in the water, it is very important that you have a high powered filter in your tank to keep the water clean.
 If you need some tips on filters, check out my article on the best filter for turtles.

-What do you feed a Razor Backed Musk Turtle?
+What do you feed a Razorback Musk Turtle?

-In the wild, Razor Backed Musk Turtles are carnivorous, meaning they only eat food from animal sources.
-In captivity, I recommend feeding your Razor Backed Musk Turtle a mix of turtle pellets and insects.
+In the wild, Razorback Musk Turtles are carnivorous, meaning they only eat food from animal sources.
+In captivity, I recommend feeding your Razorback Musk Turtle a mix of turtle pellets and insects.
 If possible, I suggest you feed your turtle crickets.

 If you want to encourage your turtle to exercise, you could also feed it some small feeder fish.
 To learn more, check out my article on feeder fish for turtles.